BCISOFT/dvs-docs/docs/02-control-commands/prompt-customization.md

 end
 ```

-**Important:** The key is to read the config file dynamically each time the prompt is displayed, not just once at shell startup.
-This ensures the indicator updates immediately when you run `activate` or `deactivate`.
+**Important:** The `DVS_ACTIVE_APP` environment variable is read directly from your shell environment.
+The indicator updates immediately when you set or unset the variable.

 ## Environment Variable